invinciblevenom/debloat_samsung_android/README.md

 # OneUI Debloat Script

 ## How to use Script:
-Just download the latest release, extract the zip file and run the script from debloat folder.
-To run the script, connect phone to PC through ADB.
-It's recommended to use script during first setup or after resetting your device so that there is no loss of personal files.
+Download the latest release, extract the ZIP file, and run the script from the "debloat" folder.
+To run the script, connect your phone to your PC using ADB.
+For best results, use the script during the initial device setup or after a factory reset to avoid losing personal data.

-Choose between Light or Heavy depending on your usage.
-For normal user it's recommended to use Light Debloat Script.
-Post debloat script, run the Tweaks script, change the Settings mentioned below and then Restart your phone.
+## Choose the Basic, Light, or Heavy script based on your needs:
+Basic: For users who want to sign in to their Samsung account.
+Light: Recommended for users without a Samsung account.
+Heavy: Removes almost all removable apps for maximum system optimization.
+Be aware that many features might become unavailable.

-Warning:
+## Warning:
-1. Light Debloat script removes the feature to sign-in to Samsung account.
-Do not proceed if you want to sign-in your Samsung account.
+Light Debloat: Disables Samsung account sign-in and related services.
+Do not use if you intend to sign in to your Samsung account.
+Choose the Basic script instead.
-2. Heavy Debloat script removes almost all apps which can be safely removed.
-Many features may not be available after using this.
-These can be availed after restoring that app.

-## Change these Settings:
-1. Adaptive Battery: Disabled
-2. Location Services - Wifi Scanning: Disabled
-3. Background Check: Disabled
-4. Go to Settings, Apps.
-Enable "Show system apps" then look for each of these:
-"OneUI Home", "(Your Keyboard)", "Android System", "System UI", & all the "Gesture" apps.
-Under app info, Battery, set to Unrestricted
-5. Turn off Scene Optimizer
+Heavy Debloat: Removes most safely removable apps and hence many features may be inaccessible.
+You can restore these features by reinstalling the corresponding apps.

+## Additional Settings and Optimizations:
+Following the debloat script, you can further optimize your device by adjusting these settings:

+Disable Adaptive Battery: This feature learns your app usage patterns and restricts background activity for less frequently used apps.
+Disabling it may improve performance for some apps but could impact battery life.
+Disable Location Services - Wi-Fi Scanning: This feature uses Wi-Fi to improve location accuracy.
+Disabling it can save battery but may affect location-based services.
+Disable Background Check: This feature automatically checks for updates for system apps.
+Disabling it saves battery but may delay updates.

+## Unrestricted Battery Usage for System Apps:
+Open Settings and navigate to Apps.
+Enable Show System Apps.
+Locate the following apps: One UI Home, your keyboard app, Android System, System UI, and all Gesture apps.
+Tap each app and go to Battery.
-6. Set battery usage to "Unrestricted" for "com.samsung.android.biometrics.app.setting" to fix any physical fingerprint bugs.
+Set the battery usage to Unrestricted.

-## How to restore an app:
+## Restoring Removed Apps:

-To restore any app just run the following command:
+To restore an app you've removed, use the following command via ADB:
 ~~~
-adb shell cmd package install-existing <name of package>
+adb shell cmd package install-existing <package name>
 ~~~

-Example-
+Example:
 ~~~
 adb shell cmd package install-existing com.sec.android.app.samsungapps
 ~~~
+(Replace <package name> with the actual package name of the desired app.)

-## How to revert to stock condition:
+## Reverting to Stock Condition:

-To restore your phone to stock condition (with all apps installed), run script from revert folder.
+To restore your phone to its original state with all default apps installed, run the script located in the "revert" folder.

 ## Note:
-Open an issue here or connect me over Telegram if you need help!
-Mention your device and firmware version for better help.
+If you encounter any difficulties, feel free to open an issue or contact me on Telegram.
+Please mention your device model and firmware version for quicker assistance.

 ## Visible System Apps (OneUI Core 4.1 - INS Firmware on Samsung M21)
 <img src="images/1.jpg" width="200"/>  <img src="images/2.jpg" width="200"/>